vkuhlmann/vkuhlmann.github.io/_posts/2021-03-10-showing-latex-in-latex.md

 In constrast to normal text, code if often shown <span style="font-family:monospace;"> in monospace</span>, i.e. each character has equal width, as it was in the early days of technology.
-Not just that, it is also convenient when raw text is the only formatting you work with; a title underlined with dashes on the next line properly line up in width.
-This is done using the `\texttt{some text}` command, or when used between braces, `{\ttfamily some text}` formats every in monospace till the closing brace.
+Not just that, it is also convenient when raw text is the only formatting you work with; just put dashes on the next line, and you've got yourself some 'underlined' text.
+In LaTeX, this font type can be selected using the `\texttt{some text}` command, or when used between braces, `{\ttfamily some text}` formats everything in monospace upto the the closing brace.

 However, this is very merely a font switch, and `\texttt{\maketitle}` will generate the title heading in monospace.
 To prevent command interpretation of a